bielsesa/paint-canvas2d-html5-daw2/README.md

 The application can be tested <a href="https://bielsesa.github.io/paint-canvas2d-html5-daw2/">here</a>.

-The tools that are totally implemented for now are:
+The tools that work for now (though they still need improvements) are:

 <ul>
   <li>Brush</li>